Estimated reading time: 2 minutes

 Execution of Project-Related Work

-In an EPC contract, the contractor executes all project-related work.
+In an Engineering, Procurement, and Construction Contract, the contractor executes all project-related work.
 They rely on the expertise of various subcontractors, suppliers, and service providers.
 The contractor manages these parties to ensure the project’s timely and successful completion.
 This holistic approach ensures that the client receives a turnkey solution, with all aspects of the project integrated and functioning as intended.

 Advantages of EPC Contracts